Acute Diarrhoea in Adults

 Causes of acute diarrhoea

-- Infection (see also separate articles Gastroenteritis in Adults and Older Children and Traveller's Diarrhoea):
+- Infection (see also the separate Gastroenteritis in Adults and Older Children and Traveller's Diarrhoea articles):

 - Clostridium difficile is a common cause of infectious diarrhoea in older people who have taken antibiotics.